 What will I study?

 In the first year you will complete and sit your regular Maths A Level.
 In your second year, you will complete your Further Maths A Level, comprised of 50% Pure Maths and a further 50% determined by options chosen at the end of the first year.
 You will need to be resilient, and enjoy getting stuck and overcoming problems.
-Many classes make their own social network groups so they can post problems to each other and help each other along.
-There are Teacher-led Subject Extensions daily, Drop ins with the Doubles (A2 students), a vast array of teacher websites and video networks covering all content for support.
+Students develop strong peer groups that are vital in being able to help each other with problems each week.
+Amongst the support available there are Learning packs, Teacher-led Subject Extensions and Drop ins with the Doubles (A2 students).

 Is this course right for me?